Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 ![MultispeQ v1.0](./images/multispeq-v1.0.png)

 The MultispeQ v1.0 is based on the experiences we gained from our development of the beta version.
-It measures fluorescence base parameters like qL, qP, PhiII, LEF, NPQ and absorbance based parameters like vH⁺, gH⁺, ECSt and relative chlorophyll content.
-It can collect environmental parameters like temperature, relative humidity, barometric pressure, leaf temperature, light intensity, cardinal direction and tilt.
+It measures fluorescence base parameters like qL, qP, PhiII, LEF, NPQ, and absorbance based parameters like vH⁺, gH⁺, ECSt, and relative chlorophyll content.
+It can collect environmental parameters like temperature, relative humidity, barometric pressure, leaf temperature, light intensity, cardinal direction, and tilt.

 The signal quality has been increased to allow absorbance based measurements like the electrochromic shift in the field within a reasonable time.
 The ergonomics and the leaf clamping has been improved based on experiences in the field.